cloudamqp/terraform-provider-cloudamqp/docs/resources/rabbitmq_configuration.md

 <details>
   <summary>
     <b>
       <i>Only change log level for exchange.
-All other values will be set to default, see table below.</i>
+All other values will be read from the configuration.</i>
     </b>
   </summary>